Refugee-Learning-Accelerator/rla-course-central/challenge2/usertesting.md

 ### How did you select your test users?

-*[The majority of our test users were the refugees who came all the way from Kirkuk, due to the current situation.
+*[The majority of our test users were the refugees who rapidly came all the way from Kirkuk, due to the unfortunate circumstances.
 For the other part of our test users, we asked our colleagues, friends and family.]*
 ### What was the setting of the test?

 *[The setting of the test was done by showing them our app, asking the users about their opinions, asking for a feedback, focusing on the way they had used it and trying to check if there was any errors during the processing.
 On the other hand, we put some content on the app for a better understading and to make them feel like they are dealing with real fully functional app.]*